 I hope that when others see my paintings they too can be transported, just for a moment, to a place of wonder, a place in which they feel unburdened and happy.”
 Rachael Dalzell

 Artist Rachael Dalzell’s work is held in the Agnes Gund Collection in New York, as well as many other private collections across the globe.
-Large pieces are currently hanging in Jesmond Dene House in Newcastle, the US Embassy in Dublin, at the headquarters of the Clerical Medical corporation, in the foyer of the Medical Council of Ireland, Alder Hey Children’s hospital in Liverpool and the East Anglian Children’s Hospice ‘The Nook’ .
+Large pieces are currently hanging in Jesmond Dene House in Newcastle, at the headquarters of the Clerical Medical corporation, in the foyer of the Medical Council of Ireland, Alder Hey Children’s hospital in Liverpool and the East Anglian Children’s Hospice ‘The Nook’ .

 Rachael studied Fine Art painting and drawing at the Wimbledon School of Art after a foundation course at The Wirral Metropolitan College in Birkenhead.
 She continued to develop her drawing technique at the Universidad Complutense in Madrid as part of the European Erasmus programme.
 She has previously been nominated for the Boundary Figurative are prize.
 Rachael paints and teaches life drawing classes in Norfolk.